Knowing how bodies work is important. It can help us understand:

 - Masturbation is when someone touches their genitals in a way that feels good.
 It can be a healthy part of someone’s sexuality, and there is no risk of pregnancy or STI.
 Some people might masturbate a lot, others might choose not to masturbate at all.
 If you find that masturbating is affecting other areas in your life – you are missing too much class for example because you’re spending a lot of time in the bathroom or if it starts to hurt, then it is a good idea to take a break.

 - Is it possible for the vagina to make a noise?

 - Sure, it’s totally normal for all kinds of sounds to come from our bodies, even from the vagina.
 Sometimes if something goes into the vagina (penis, finger, sex toy, tampon) air can also get pushed in.
-When the air comes out, it might make a sound.
+When the air comes out, it might make a sound (sometimes called a ‘queef’).
 Some people might notice it happening when they remove a tampon or with certain sex positions, but it isn’t anything to be worried about.
-Probably best to ignore it or laugh about it.